 Now let's put it all together.
 Side and top view.

-Hard to do a proper cabling job on that, I put my maximum effort in it, but there is simply not enough space 🙂
+Hard to do a proper cabling job on that, I put my maximum effort into it, but there is simply not enough space 🙂

 Still not too bad!
 After putting it all together and switching it on I proceeded to install Freenas.